-Required Documentation These are simply examples.
+Required Documentation Examples of Documentation You Could Provide These are simply examples.
 You should select the best documentation available at your institution that addresses the elements of the standard.
-Updated CVs for each core faculty member (each CV should be current as of the time of self-study submission.
+1.Y+Z - Core Faculty Profile (for each core faculty member) (DCUF) Updated CVs for each core faculty member (each CV should be current as of the time of self-study submission.
 CV should reflect full-time employment at the institution).
 Each CV should clearly list the faculty member's doctoral degree, the year it was completed, and any relevant work experience including position titles, program, and dates of employment.
 Note: The information and documentation provided for this standard should be consistent with that provided for Standard 1.T A table supporting the narrative response that lists each faculty member designated as core and the means by which they satisfy one of the qualifications specified in this standard.